top of page

 enjoy into fall and all winter long.
 Harvesting in colder months and storing well,

-promise of crisp, flavorful roots.
+crisp, flavorful roots.

-Turnips ‘Hakurei’: These hidden gems reveal
+Turnips ‘Hakurei’: These gems reveal their sweetness

-favorite dishes.
+into your favorite dishes.
 They do well in raised beds or pots.

-Yellow Squash ‘Gold Star’: This resilient squash variety combines its
+Yellow Squash ‘Gold Star’: This resilient squash variety combines

-fruit all season long.
+season long.
 Its striking appearance of vibrant yellow skin makes it a

 standout in the garden and on the plate.
 Its compact, bushy growth makes it